ashthemech/AutoCAD-Learning/README.md

   * Learned how to use the multiline text box and single line text box and add a background mask.
   * Learned how to navigate the Dimension Style Manager and New Dimension Style dialogue boxes when creating a new dimension style.
   * Placed dimension annotations to the conference table, setting the appropriate scale from the viewport and setting the override dim layer.
+  * Placed leaders for the chair and hexagonal insert in the conference table using the QLEADER tool.

 <details>
 <summary> Annotation.dwg - Annotating Simple Designs in AutoCAD </summary>